 Students at the Game Center work in a variety of disciplines, making digital games, organizing conferences, curating interactive exhibitions, and much more.
 The Incubator is for the subsection of those projects that are most suited for a commercial release.
 To determine which projects are accepted into the Incubator, applying students present to members of the Advisory Board, who evaluate the games on three criteria:

 - Commercial Potential: Does this game have the possibility of finding success when launched to the public?

 - Production Feasibility: Can this game be completed and launched in three months with the proposed team?

 - Innovation: Does this game reflect the Incubator’s mission of facilitating new kinds of games?

-The debut projects that have shown their ability to meet these criteria range across game genres from the exploratory, emotionally-driven Gemini to the experimental twin-stick action game Soft Body and the space rescue puzzle game Sunburn!.
-More information about each project, and the teams behind them is available here.
+The projects from the debut year that demonstrated their ability to meet these criteria ranged across game genres from the exploratory, emotionally-driven Gemini to the experimental twin-stick action game Soft Body and the space rescue puzzle game Sunburn!.
+More information about each project from the 2014 cohort is available here.

-Currently the NYU Game Center Incubator is open only to MFA students, however as the department and the program expand we’ll be looking for ways to continue to foster experimental work in the marketplace.
-In the future the incubator may include spaces for NYU alumni or talented developers who looking for the right context to realize their creative vision.
+Currently the NYU Game Center Incubator is open only to NYU students, however as the department and the program expand we’ll be looking for ways to continue to foster experimental work in the marketplace.
+In the future the incubator may include space for other talented developers who looking for the right context to realize their creative vision.